AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/advertising/linkedin-ads.md

 >
 >The [!DNL LinkedIn Ads] source is in beta.
 See the [sources overview](../../../../home.md#terms-and-conditions) for more information on using beta-labelled sources.

-[[!DNL LinkedIn Ads]](https://business.linkedin.com/marketing-solutions/ads) is a marketing solution by LinkedIn to reach over 830 million professionals on the world's largest professional network.
-The LinkedIn Reporting & ROI APIs provide key insights on performance such as clicks, impressions, and ad spend, and demographics information such as metrics by demographic values at the account, campaign, and creative levels.
+[[!DNL LinkedIn Ads]](https://business.linkedin.com/marketing-solutions/ads) is a marketing solution by LinkedIn that can reach over 830 million professionals on the world's largest professional network.
+The LinkedIn Reporting & ROI APIs provide key insights on performance such as clicks, impressions, and ad spend, as well as demographic information like metrics by demographic values at the account, campaign, and creative levels.

-This Adobe Experience Platform [source](https://experienceleague.adobe.com/docs/experience-platform/sources/home.html?lang=en) leverages the [LinkedIn Reporting & ROI APIs](https://docs.microsoft.com/en-us/linkedin/marketing/integrations/ads-reporting/ads-reporting) to retrieve your LinkedIn campaign data, along with all performance and metrics into Experience Platform allowing you to execute analytics.
-The data is returned from a specified date for the default 6 month retention on a daily basis.
+This Adobe Experience Platform [source](https://experienceleague.adobe.com/docs/experience-platform/sources/home.html?lang=en) leverages the [LinkedIn Reporting & ROI APIs](https://docs.microsoft.com/en-us/linkedin/marketing/integrations/ads-reporting/ads-reporting) to retrieve your LinkedIn campaign data, along with all performance and metrics.
+You can then bring that data to Experience Platform, where you can execute analytics.
+The data is returned from a specified date within the six month default retention period for daily data.
 Refer to [guardrails](#guardrails) for details.

 [!DNL LinkedIn Ads] uses bearer tokens as an authentication mechanism to communicate with the LinkedIn Reporting & ROI APIs.